(Q68.3) Congenital bowing of femur

 Icon

-Diagnosis other osteoporosis is diagnosed Women are 85.65% more likely than Men
+Diagnosis congenital bowing of femur is diagnosed Men are 1.57% more likely than Women

 Died from this diagnosis.